Zhaotong Yunnan, China Travel Guide

 Guests are often served first.
 Tea is frequently served with meals.
 A toast often accompanies drinking alcohol in a group setting.

-Slurping noodles or soup is generally acceptable and can even show enjoyment.
+Slurping noodles or soup is for the most part acceptable and can even show enjoyment.
 Leaving a small amount of food on your plate might signify that you are full, especially at a banquet.

 A warm rice noodle, often presented in a savory, sometimes spicy, broth with toppings like minced meat, pickled vegetables, and spring onions.
 A quintessential Zhaotong breakfast or snack, widely available in local noodle shops.